This BLOG On Does Co-Signing Affect In Buying Home In The Future Was UPDATED On January 20th, 2019

 FHA Loans Allow Non-Occupied Co-Signers

-For home buyers who do not qualify for a FHA insured mortgage loan due to high debt to income ratios,
+For homebuyers who do not qualify for an FHA insured mortgage loan due to high debt to income ratios,

-- HUD allows borrowers to have non-occupied co-signers who are family members to qualify for income
+- HUD allows borrowers to have non-occupied co-signers who are family members to qualify for an income

 - HUD allows for more than one non-occupant co-borrowers to be added to FHA Loans